rwinscot/OSH/Arduino PMC/README.md

 Not long after I got the itch for a drop-in surface mount Arduino, Sparkfun announced the Pro Micro.
 I immediately connected the two... and the Arudino PMC was born.

+v1.1
+---
+Unproven.
+Sent to OSH Park for fabrication July 9, 2012.

+ * reduced footprint to original pro-micro
+ * trace changes as needed to preserve ground
+ * added a third feducial

 v1.0
 ---
 Unproven.
 Sent to OSH Park for fabrication July 5, 2012.